 No longer will a student be in a band where they’ve been there done that.
 We now have a concrete way to measure each individual’s level and where they should go next.
 It is with this, that we can be sure that students continue to be excited to learn and are challenged by what they are learning.
 They will be given the environment that is best suited for them to most effectively learn and thrive.

 Questions?
-Schedule a 15 minute call with Jessica today.
+Schedule a call with Jessica today to talk about class options for your family.
 CLICK HERE.

 Let’s not just do this – let’s do it right.

 Co-Founder of Brooklyn Music Factory, and Camp Director.

 As of November 2018, we’ve launched our very own music class for babies and toddlers – Little Songwriters!